 Some grapes are just more tannic than others.
 This has everything to do with how that particular grape evolved to ensure its survival and thrive in its environment.
 Which the presence of tannins helps it do.
 Consider the soil and climate it grows in (warmer weather produces less tannic grapes), the irrigation and water it receives (the less water the grape gets, the more tannins), and the natural predators it has (exposure to natural predators increases tannins in grapes).

 All of these factors play a role in how much natural tannin a grape has.
-Some of the most tannic wines out there are from Nebbiolo, Cabernet Sauvignon, Syrah, Sangiovese, and Malbec.
+Some of the most tannic wine varietals out there are from Nebbiolo, Cabernet Sauvignon, Syrah, Sangiovese, and Malbec.
 You can learn abut these varieties and more if you pick up one of the best wine books available.
 If you really want to get into it, you can even take sommelier classes.

 While a grape may be naturally tannic, its tannins can be tempered or enhanced through different types of maceration.
-Two commonly used maceration strategies to increase tannins in wine are cold-soaking and extended maceration.
+Two commonly used maceration strategies to increase wine tannins are cold-soaking and extended maceration.

 Cold-soaking is when the maceration process is done in a temperature-regulated vat to keep the raw grape juice from fermenting.
 This allows the maceration process to continue as usual, and the grape juice to keep absorbing tannins from the must.

 Extended maceration is done after the wine is fermented.
 The fermented wine is returned to the must to soak in the grape skins, seeds, and stems for up to 100 days.
 This increases the tannin level in the wine, but in a different way.
-Because the fermented wine is now alcoholic, the tannins it extracts have increased molecule sizes.
+Because the fermented wine is now has a wine alcohol content, the tannins it extracts have increased molecule sizes.
 That usually makes them a bit softer and less bitter than tannins derived from cold-soaking.

 Wine Tannins and Aging